skysheng7/AI_bias_in_farming/README.md

 I'm committed to making my research fully reproducible and accessible to all.
 If you encounter any difficulties running the code or need clarification on any part of this project, I welcome you to reach out directly at <skysheng7@gmail.com>.
 Open and reproducible data science workflow is my passion.
 Your ability to understand and build upon this work matters to me, and I'm here to support.

-I'll help create a clear repository structure section.
-Since you want a brief explanation for each item, I'll integrate this into your README.md:

 ## Repository Structure

 This repository is organized as follows: